mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Force-Complete
 Force complete a specific step in the provided phase.
-Example uses include the following: Abort a sidecar operation due to observed failure or known required manual preparation that was not performed
+Example uses include the following: Abort a sidecar operation due to observed failure or due to known required manual preparation that was not performed.

 ```bash
 dcos kafka plan force-complete deploy